DavidMChan/caption-by-committee/README.md

 # Captioning by committee

-This is the implementation of the paper: *PAPER TITLE TO COME*.
+This is the implementation of the paper $IC^3$: Image Captioning by Committee Consensus.

 ## Installation